Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 That said, to support my work, please:

-- Take your time to read my articles instead of skimming over them—you'll miss a lot.
-You'll note that I work hard on the writing.
-It's only fair that you do your part in the reading.
+- Take your time to read my articles.
+If you skim over them, you’ll miss a lot.
+You’ll notice that I put a lot of effort into my writing.
+It’s only fair that you do your part in the reading.

 - Report typos when you run into one by selecting (highlighting) the text in question and hitting the red button to the right of the screen.
-I proofread myself, and that's very challenging.
-Again, English is not my mother tongue, and I'm still terrible at it.
+I proofread myself, which is always challenging.
+Again, English is not my native language, and I’m still struggling with it.

 - Turn off your adblocker—ads help me make money.

-Also, please let me know when you run into sites that use this website's materials without disclosing the source.
+Also, please let me know when you encounter websites that use this website’s materials without properly citing the source.

 Finally, I welcome suggestions and appreciate constructive criticism.
 Please keep them coming!